yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web application built with a Node.js Express backend and a client-side frontend using HTML, CSS, and JavaScript.
-Based on the file names (`login.html`, `timer.html`, `summarize.html`, `gemini.js`, `alarm.mp3`) and commit messages like "Initialize Express server with basic routes" and "Add hello route and improve login response," it seems to provide user authentication and features related to a timer, and potentially AI-driven summarization or interaction, possibly leveraging Google's Gemini API.
-The presence of `index.html` suggests a main application interface once a user is authenticated.
+This project is a web application that offers various tools and functionalities, including user authentication, an AI-powered text summarization feature, and a timer/alarm utility.
+It combines a backend server, likely built with Node.js, to handle API requests such as user login, with a rich frontend built from multiple HTML pages, JavaScript, and CSS to provide the interactive user experience.
+The presence of `gemini.js` strongly suggests integration with the Google Gemini AI for its summarization capabilities.

 ---